Questions and answers about vaccination

 Both foreign nationals and Czech citizens who are entitled to essential care in the Czech Republic based on a European Health Insurance Card (EHIC) are also entitled.
 These persons register using the insurance ID which they obtain after the so-called assisted registration with one of the seven Czech health insurance companies.

-Citizens of third countries with long-term residence in the Czech Republic, who do not participate in the public health insurance system and have concluded mandatory commercial insurance will be able to register for covid-19 vaccination in June, however they will need to pay for the vaccination themselves.
+Citizens of third countries with long-term residence in the Czech Republic, who do not participate in the public health insurance system and have concluded mandatory commercial insurance can also register for covid-19 vaccination, however they will need to pay for the vaccination themselves.
+More info can be found here.

 What do we know about how these vaccines function?